Events in December 2018

 Oswego Series Session 2: Continuum of Services and the Least Restrictive EnvironmentOswego City School District1 Buccaneer Blvd.District Office Conference Room (*please use entrance near the playground)Oswego, NY 13126Buy Tickets

 Family Connections: Meaningful Engagement in the Special Education Process

-All parents, family members, and guardians can and should have meaningful participation in their children’s education, especially when the child receives special education supports and services.
+All parents, guardians and family members can and should have meaningful participation in their children’s education, especially when the child receives special education supports and services.
 Effectively communicating and collaborating with the school team is essential to improved outcomes for students with disabilities.
-Finger Lakes Independence Center-FLIC is pleased to host this three-part Family Connections Series presented by Syracuse University Parent Assistance Center–SUPAC.
+Oswego City Schools is pleased to host this five-part Family Engagement Series present by SUPAC-Syracuse University Parent Assistance Center.
 Each session will provide strategies and information to build upon the next in helping families to navigate and participate in the Special Education Process for their children!